 What data is kept and how your data is used

-Registration data for Friend Members of TSYP consists of address, contact telephone number(s), email address and name of teacher or sponsor.
+Registration data for Practitioner Members of TSYP consists of address, contact telephone number(s), email address and name of teacher or sponsor.

-Personal information provided by Friend Members is used to communicate with you about news, events and information regarding yoga and TSYP.
+Personal information provided by Practitioner Members is used to communicate with you about news, events and information regarding yoga and TSYP.

 Registration data for Student Teacher Members consists of address, contact telephone number(s), email address and details of any training previously undertaken and currently being undertaken, as well as the name of their mentor and supervisor where applicable.